wendellviana/java-technical-interview/README.md

 # Java Technical Interview

 SureCloud has stored some fictitious candidate exam results in a local h2 database provided in `results.mv.db`.
-Your task is to write a Spring Boot micro service that satisfies the following criteria:
+Your task is to write a Spring Boot micro service that satisfies the given criteria.

+## Instructions

+- Please fork this repo and submit your solution via Github or Gitlab
+- The h2 database has been configured and populated for you
+- This test is designed to take no more than an hour

 ## The Criteria